Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_news/november-2025.md

 # The Green Place

 Nestled in the heart of Sileby, The Green Place is a vibrant eco-centre and café that welcomes the community with sustainable workshops, live events and a relaxed garden atmosphere.
 They are looking for eco stall holders for this year's Sileby Christmas Lights Switch On event from 5-8pm on Friday 28th november.
-Stalls are free - if you're interested contact them here.
+Stalls are free - if you're interested contact them [here](https://thegreenplace.completewasters.co.uk/).

-They will also be running a 'Santa's Emporium of Preloved Toys' in December (see What's On section below) - All of the gifts have been sourced from charity shops and are in ‘like new’ condition to create ‘Santa’s Emporium of Preloved Toys’ from which the child can choose rather than getting a prewrapped gift of cheap origin, which they might not like.
+They will also be running a [Santa's Emporium of Preloved Toys](https://www.tickettailor.com/events/thegreenplace) in December (see What's On section below) - All of the gifts have been sourced from charity shops and are in ‘like new’ condition to create ‘Santa’s Emporium of Preloved Toys’ from which the child can choose rather than getting a prewrapped gift of cheap origin, which they might not like.
 Darren from The Green Place said: 'In doing this we have supported loads of different charities by buying the gifts in charity shops and reducing wasted gifts.
 We will also plant one tree at Cossington Meadows Nature reserve for each child's ticket purchased.'

 # Coming up